appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 Self-hosted Appcircle DMZ server, can only be installed on Linux operating system.

-If you have installed the Appcircle private server with Podman:
+If you have installed the Appcircle server with Podman:

 - CentOS Stream 8 or later
 - RHEL 8 or later

-If you have installed the Appcircle private server with Docker:
+If you have installed the Appcircle server with Docker:

 - Ubuntu 20.04 or later
 - Debian 11 or later